-Department Leadership Workshop
+2014 Department Leadership Workshop

-You are invited to the 10th annual workshop devoted to strengthening departmental leadership across the discipline.
-The workshop is for all geographers interested in improving their programs--chairs, deans, associate chairs, academic advisers, provosts and other administrators, as well as all faculty interested in leadership issues.
+You are invited to the 11th annual workshop devoted to strengthening departmental leadership across the discipline.
+The workshop is for all geographers interested in improving their programs--chairs, deans, associate chairs, academic advisors, provosts and other administrators, as well as all faculty interested in leadership issues.
 The workshop is particularly well suited for individuals who may soon assume leadership positions.

 This Year's Theme

-- Strategies for promoting diversity and inclusion
+- Promoting diversity and inclusion

 - Getting started as a department chair

 Time will also be set aside for participants to share and discuss their own concerns and experiences.
 One of the most important elements of the workshop is the opportunity it affords all participants to learn from and network with new and experienced leaders and administrators.